District » Election Information » Election Information Homepage

 Mail Your Ballot Back ASAP – To ensure your ballot is received on time, mail as early as possible.

-Ballots Must Arrive by May 6th – All ballots must be received by the Clerk & Recorder’s Office (414 East Callendar Street) by 8:00 PM on Tuesday, May 6th.
+Ballot Deadline – All ballots must be received by the Clerk & Recorder’s Office (414 East Callendar Street) by 8:00 PM on election day.
 Postmarks do not count!

 Election Information Header